airpair/the-essence-of-spring-data-neo4j-4/post.md

 This tells Spring Data Neo4j three things -

-* A relationship is to be maintained between the Ingredient and Category nodes
+* A relationship is to be maintained between the Ingredient and Category nodes.
+This relationship has no properties qualifying it and serves to simply connect two nodes in the graph
 * The relationship type is called `HAS_CATEGORY`
 * The direction of the relation is outgoing from the Ingredient to the Category